Kunishige Kamamoto: Early life

-Kamamoto was born in Kyoto on April 15, 1944.
+Kamamoto was born in Kyoto on 15 April 1944.
 He grew up in Kyoto and attended Yamashiro High School.
 Then, he joined the Waseda University School of Commerce.
-For fours years in a row, he was the top scorer in the Kanto university league.
+For four years in a row, he was the top scorer in the Kanto university league.
 He won the 1963 and the 1966 Emperor's Cup while he was at Waseda University.
 This was the last time a university team won the Emperor's Cup.
 He earned a bachelor of arts degree in Commerce from Waseda University in 1966.

 Club career

 After graduating, Kamamoto joined the Japan Soccer League club Yanmar Diesel in 1967 (currently known as Cerezo Osaka).
-He played all league games as from his first season.
+He played all league games from his first season on.
 In 1968, he became the top scorer in the Japan Soccer League.
 Yanmar Diesel won their 1st title, the 1968 Emperor's Cup, with Kamamoto's winning goal in the final.
 The club also won the 1970 Emperor's Cup.
 In 1971, for the first time, the club became league champions and Kamamoto became the top scorer for a second time.
 Between 1974 and 1975, Yanmar Diesel won the league for two years in a row and also won the 1974 Emperor's Cup.
 In 1978, Kamamoto became a player manager.
 The club was league champions in 1980.
 In 1982, Kamamoto ruptured his Achilles tendon twice and, in 1984, when he was 40 years old, he retired.
 All in all, Kamamoto was top scorer seven times and was selected in the best eleven fourteen times.
 He was also selected as Japanese Footballer of the Year seven times.

-National team career
+International career

 On 3 March 1964, when Kamamoto was a Waseda University student, he debuted and scored a goal for the Japan national team against the Singapore national football team.
 In October, he was selected by Japan for the 1964 Summer Olympics in Tokyo.
 He played in all matches and scored one goal.

 In 1968, Kamamoto was also selected by Japan for the 1968 Summer Olympics in Mexico City, where Japan won the Bronze Medal and Kamamoto was the top scorer.
 He played in all matches for his country and scored seven goals.
 In 2018, this team was inducted to the Japan Football Hall of Fame.

-Kamamoto played at the Football at the 1966 Asian Games.
+Kamamoto played football at the 1966 Asian Games.
 In the 1970s, after many Olympic players left the national team, he continued being selected.
-He played at the 1970 and 1974 Asian Games.
-He retired from the national team in 1977, having played in 76 matches and having scored 75 goals.
+He played at the 1970 and 1974 Asian Games, and took part in the qualifying campaigns for the 1974 and 1978 FIFA World Cups, scoring two goals in the former.
+He retired from the national team in 1977, having played in 76 matches. while scoring 75 goals, a tally that has yet to be beaten in the Japanese team even as its overall quality improved and international matches became more frequent.
 Kamamoto, however, has been recognized with 80 goals in 84 appearances from the Japan Football Association, and previously as well by FIFA, but he isn't mentioned with this tally in their latest publications.